-Respectism and The Endeavour for a Respectul Society
+Respectism and The Endeavour for a Respectful Society

 When we talk about containing pollution or genocide or nuclear weapons, it is surprising that we have not recognized the central truth: We are the problem.

-At this late date, too few have recognized the most basic political issue: We have got to get along better, or we will kill ourselves off.
+At this late date, too few have recognized the most basic political issue: Our human family, living in the thin strip of life painted on this planet, must get along better, or we will kill ourselves off.

-Until the truth about the universal failure of basic respect is recognized and addressed by enough of us, we will never be able to solve the perilous riddle of how to survive our weapons and our waste.
+Until the truth about the universal need for a respectful society is recognized and addressed by enough of us, we will never be able to solve the perilous riddle of how to survive our weapons and our waste.

 Not everyone is ready to believe that a more respectful society is essential to our survival.